Womenz Mag

 ♬ original sound – Hannah Silveira

-“Between mounting legal costs, plane tickets, moving our belongings out of the country, and basic living expenses while we work to find jobs and stability in a new community, we are struggling to stay afloat,” the family shared.
-They explained that their savings are gone and that the transition has been far more difficult than they ever imagined.
+“Between mounting legal costs, plane tickets, moving our belongings out of the country, and basic living expenses while we work to find jobs and stability in a new community, we are struggling to stay afloat,” she shared.
+Their savings are gone, and the adjustment has been far harder than they ever imagined.

-Asking for help has not come easily.
-“As difficult as it is to ask, we are reaching out to our community for help,” they said.
-Any contributions, they explained, will go directly toward remaining legal fees, relocation costs, and basic necessities until they are able to rebuild their lives and become financially stable again.
+Asking for help was not easy.
+“As difficult as it is to ask, we are reaching out to our community for help,” she wrote.
+Any contributions, she explained, would go directly toward unpaid legal fees, relocation expenses, and daily essentials while they try to get back on their feet.

 @hannahbsilveira